inkVerb/VIP/101-shell/Lesson-04.md

 . ./abcsed.setting

 sed -i "s/$myFOO/$myBAR/g" $myFILE
-# The variable $File comes from the setting file, include it this way:
+# The variable $myFile comes from the setting file, include it this way:
 #. ./abcsed.setting
 # v06
 ```